Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2019/README.md

 Use System manager to group and manager your AWS resources.

 __Placement Groups__
 Use placement groups for multiple EC2 instances to achieve low-latency network connectivity.
-You can use one of tow strategies:
+You can use one of two strategies:
 * _Cluster groups_ which associate instances within a single availability zone in close physical proximity
 * _Spread groups_ which separate instances across hardware to reduce risk of data lose when failure occurs.